 Justinian Holden was baptised in Lindsey, Suffolk, England on October 6, 1611, son of William Holding and his wife Rose.
 He sailed for New England with his older brother Richard, on the 'Elizabeth', from Ipswich, England, in April 1634.
 He settled in Watertown where he was one of the first proprietors.
 He owneed 8 lots by 1644.
 His homestall was bounded south by Belmont Street, west by Grove Street, north by G. Parkhurst, east by R. Holden.
 In 1673, he sold this lot to Rev. John Sherman.

-Soon after, probably in mid 1673, he wed Mary, daughter of John Rutter and Elizabeth Plympton, who was born about 1647.
+Soon after, probably in mid 1673, he wed Mary, daughter of John Rutter and Elizabeth Plympton, who was much younger than him.
 Even though he was over 60 years old when they were married, Justinian and Mary became the parents of seven children, the first being born in April, 1674, the last in August, 1681.
 In a deposition in 1679, he says he is about 66 years old.
 It seems unlikely that a man should raise such a large family at the age of sixty, but the purchases of land made in 1649 & 1653 were made before any son of Richard or Justinian was of age, and that same land was bequeathed to Justinianís children in 1691.
 Justinian died between August 12, and Ocober 6, 1691.
 The inventory of his estate was 1153 Pounds.
 His widow Mary was living in 1716.
-It is probable that he had no children with his first wife, and after her death, he married a much younger woman.
-Justinian probably did die in Cambridge, so it is possible that he is buried in Mt.
-Auburn Cemetery, although he might be just memorialized there.
+Justinian probably did die in Cambridge, but it is impossible that he is buried in Mt.
+Auburn Cemetery, because it was not organized until 1831.
+The stone there is just a cenotaph, as far as he is concerned.

 William Holden (1580 - ____)